Eating Apples With IBS: Dried, Green, Peeled, Cooked Apples, & more.

 You have to start a low FODMAP diet plan in which you will restrict all types of FODMAPs for at least 6-8 weeks.

-As an IBS patient, you will have a 75% chance to benefit from this 6 to 8 weeks restrictive diet.
+As an IBS patient, you will have a 75% chance to benefit from this 6 8- week restrictive diet.
 So, by the end of this 8-week phase, you will either:

-• Experience an IBS-sypmptom improvement (in 75% of cases): then you will complete the diet plan and move to the second phase (reintroduction).
+• Experience an IBS-symptom improvement (in 75% of cases): then you will complete the diet plan and move to the second phase (reintroduction).

-• Expernience No improvement in your IBS symptoms after 8 weeks (in 25% of cases): then you won’t probably need a low FODMAP diet (and you can eat apples now as restricting them didn’t provide a relief).
+• Experience No improvement in your IBS symptoms after eight weeks (in 25% of cases): you won’t probably need a low FODMAP diet (and you can eat apples now as restricting them didn’t provide relief).

 Phase 2: Reintorduction.

-Basically, People with IBS are not sensitive to ALL the 6 types of FODMAPs.
-The strategy of re-introduction is to bring back one food type at a time (let’s say apples is the first food to reintroduce).
+People with IBS are not sensitive to ALL the six types of FODMAPs.
+The strategy of re-introduction is to bring back one food type at a time (let’s say apples are the first food to re-introduce).

 Phase 3: Personalization.

-after a correct implementation of a low FODMAP diet challenge, you will be able to decide what types of foods to restrict and what to keep eating. this can be used to evaluate any food effects on your IBS symptoms.
+After implementing a low FODMAP diet challenge correctly, you can decide what foods to restrict and what to keep eating.
+This can be used to evaluate any food effects on your IBS symptoms.

 Red apples (pink lady) and IBS.

-• A common type of apples is the red apple (pink lady), a one serve of a medium red apple (about 160 gm) is high in both sorbitol and Fructose (both are FODMAPs).
+• A common type of apple is the red apple (pink lady); one serve of a medium red apple (about 160 gm) is high in both sorbitol and Fructose (both are FODMAPs).

-• A small 30 gm serve (about 2 tablespoons) of a red apple contains a moderate amount of sorbitol.
-It can be eaten with caution, restrict if you are intolerant to sorbitol.
+• A small 30 gm serving (about two tablespoons) of a red apple contains moderate sorbitol.
+It can be eaten cautiously; restrict if you are intolerant to sorbitol.

-• A low/green serve of red apples (about 25 gm) is low in FODMAPs. you will mostly tolerate such amount of a red apple.
+• A low/green serve of red apples (about 25 gm) is low in FODMAPs.
+You will mostly tolerate such an amount of red apple.

-Source: Monash FODMAP app. (a life saver app for IBS sufferers, highly recommended).
+Source: Monash FODMAP app. (a highly recommended lifesaver app for IBS sufferers).

 Green apples (granny smith) and IBS.

-Green apples are usually have the same effects as red apples.
-They contain almost identical amounts of FODMAPs. a medium (160 gm) or even small serving (30 gm) of green apples can trigger your IBS. refer to red apples for details.
+Green apples usually have the same effects as red apples.
+They contain almost identical amounts of FODMAPs.
+A medium (160 gm) or small serving (30 gm) of green apples can trigger your IBS.
+Refer to red apples for details.

 Dried apples and IBS.

-Dried apples appears to contain the same amounts of FODMAP sugars (sorbitol and fructose) which can trigger your IBS.
-According to Monash Universtiy FODMAP app, even a small quantity of dried apples ( 8 rings or 30 gram) are high in fodmap.
-So, drying of apples doesn’t seem to make it more tolerable with IBS.
+Dried apples appear to contain the same amounts of FODMAP sugars (sorbitol and fructose) which can trigger your IBS.
+According to the Monash University FODMAP app, even a small quantity of dried apples ( 8 rings or 30 grams) are high in fodmap.
+So, apple drying doesn’t make it more tolerable with IBS.

 Peeled apples and IBS.

-The FODMAP content of the apple is located in the its flesh, and not in the skin.
-So, peeling of apples doesn’t decrease its FODMAP content.
+The FODMAP content of the apple is located in its flesh, not in the skin.
+So, peeling apples doesn’t decrease their FODMAP content.

-Peeled apples will provide a more FODMAP content per serving, so it will result in more worsening rather than improvement in your IBS symptoms.
+Peeled apples will provide a more FODMAP content per serving, resulting in more worsening rather than improvement in your IBS symptoms.

 Cooked apples and IBS.

-We couldn’t find a specific research on the effect of cooked apple on IBS, However, It is unlikely for cooking to change the FODMAP content of High FODMAP foods from high to low (ref), (ref).
+We couldn’t find specific research on the effect of cooked apples on IBS.
+However, It is unlikely for cooking to change the FODMAP content of High FODMAP foods from high to low (ref), (ref).

-Cooking will only result in non-significant alternation of apple’s FODMAP content. so, cooked apples are unlikely to make it more tolerable to your IBS.
+Cooking will only result in the non-significant alternation of Apple’s FODMAP content.
+So, cooked apples are unlikely to make them more tolerable to your IBS.

 Apple juice and IBS.

-Jucing of any High FODMAP fruit (including Apples) desn’t change its effect on your IBS.
-If your IBS is triggered By apples, jucing, mashing, peeling, or cooking doesn’t really result in significant changes regarding its effect on IBS.
+Juicing any High FODMAP fruit (including Apples) doesn’t affect your IBS.
+If your IBS is triggered By apples, juicing, mashing, peeling, or cooking doesn’t result in significant changes regarding its effect on IBS.